Scottish Brewers Make Their Move

 Tennent’s of Glasgow took good interest in Palestine, as indeed George Younger had, and McEwans-Younger’s.
 Consider this ad of Tennent’s in 1933 (“Tennent’s: The Beer”) and, in 1934, this one.
 The brand was probably Tennent’s Lager, for which Tennent’s long had a reputation in the U.K.

 The brand is still made and very popular; below is an image of the current label, from The Beer Store in Ontario.
-Tennent’s had an advantage over many other U.K. brewers in that it already had a lager suitable for hot climate markets – what’s more a reputed brand.
-It did not need to adapt an ale for the purpose, although it did produce ales as well.
+Tennent’s had an advantage over most other U.K. breweries in that it already offered a lager suitable for a hot climate market – what’s more, an established, known brand.
+It did not need to adapt an ale for the purpose as other brewers did, although it produced ales as well.

-It seems the Scots were more alert than English brewers to develop export markets from about 1875.
-Skill at such business was a Scots specialty in the period, probably reflecting the comparatively small size of Scotland’s brewing industry and increased domestic competition.
+It seems the Scots were more alert than English breweries to develop export markets after about 1875.
+Skill at such business was a Scots specialty, probably reflecting the comparatively small size of Scottish industry and the greater domestic competition it faced.

-Nonetheless, a signal exception exists for London-based Barclay, Perkins & Co.
-Ltd: its investment – post WW II – in a Sudan brewery.
+Nonetheless, a signal exception existed for London-based Barclay, Perkins & Co.
+Ltd: its investment – after WW II – in a Sudan brewery.
 I will revisit this soon.

-In 1940 the Kineret Bar on the storied Allenby Road advertised “all kinds of English beer”.
-Also touted was its “English food”.
-In 1939 the same bar advertised simply “the best glass of beer”.
-Clearly, Kineret was one of the Palestine beer haunts, proud of its offerings, not just offering a “list”.
+In 1940 the Kineret Bar on storied Allenby Road advertised “all kinds of English beer”.
+The Kineret also touted its “English food”.
+In 1939 the same bar advertised simply, “the best glass of beer”.
+Clearly, the Kineret was a Palestine beer haunt, proud of its offerings, not just offering a “list”.

-In 1935, Futter’s Restaurant on Storrs Road in Jerusalem advertised “Wines and Ales”; the bald and rather unusual (to us) juxtaposition made clear these potables were a specialty.
+Futter’s Restaurant in 1935 on Storrs Road in Jerusalem advertised simply “Wines and Ales”.
+This bald and to us rather unusual juxtaposition of drink types made clear the potables were a specialty, though.

-Below, is the Hotel Fast as it appeared in 1935.
+The Hotel Fast is pictured below as it appeared in 1935.